zhanzhenzhen/fus-ext/README.md

 Here we used the "batch import" feature.
 Note that the export of `manifest.fus` should match the import of yours.
 If you want to use `node` instead of `es`, then you'll need to make corresponding changes in the version line of the two files.

 The following document lists the API.
-Note that all functions that take 2 or more parameters can also be called using an array argument.

 global
 ======